-It can even tell whether they might be rocky, Earth-like worlds with the potential for supporting life.
+It can even tell whether an exoplanet might be a rocky, Earth-like world with the potential for supporting life.

 We spoke to Jason Wright, Professor of Astronomy and Astrophysics at Pennsylvania University, who is one of the lead scientists on the project, to find out more about what NEID can do.

 - TESS: the mission to find new worlds

 What is the current state of exoplanet study?